-I regularly get emails like the one I got a while back from a young man living with his wife in a house they had built by a contractor a couple of years ago.
-They have a cold room underneath the front steps and with the kind of cold weather we have every year in Canada, the cellar forms lots of ice and frost on the ceiling and part way down the walls.
+I regularly get emails like the one I got a while back from a young man living with his wife in a house they had built by a contractor a couple of years earlier.
+They have a cold room for food storage underneath the front steps, but during cold weather the cellar forms lots of ice and frost on the ceiling and part way down the walls.
 Their contractor isn’t giving them good advice on a fix, either.
 Here’s what I told the young man about cold cellars in general and how he can stop the ice and frost problem once and for all.
 If you’ve got a cold room that’s wet and frosty, begin by clicking below to download a retrofit plan that I designed 10 years ago to be part of my book on root cellars and food storage . . .

 The main problem with modern cold rooms is that too little wall and ceiling area is covered by soil on the outside.
 Not only are the top ends of walls sticking up out of the ground, but the entire roof area is exposed, too.
 That’s why the fix involves adding a small amount of the right kind of insulation, watching how cellar performance changes, then adding more insulation if needed.

 You could make your overly-cold cold room warmer in the winter by covering all walls and ceiling with insulation, but that would make it too warm, both summer and winter.
 But a little insulation of the right kind, especially over the upper areas of cold room walls and the ceiling, can make all the difference while still allowing the surrounding cool soil temperature to chill the room from the sides and below.